Nigeria Country Commercial Guide

 • Indigenous content development & adoption

-Following the rapid growth and progress in the country’s ICT landscape, the country’s international connectivity improved from a single international submarine cable system with 340 GB total capacity installed in 2001 to a total of five cable systems with a combined overall capacity of over 40 terabytes.
+Following the rapid growth and progress in the country’s ICT landscape, Nigeria’s international connectivity improved from a single submarine cable system with 340 GB total capacity installed in 2001 to a total of eight cable systems with a combined overall capacity of over 40 terabits (although Meta’s 2Africa cable has a design capacity up to 180 terabits alone).
 However, much of this remains unutilized because of inadequate distribution infrastructure and channels to areas of need inland.
-This holds huge potential for Nigeria as increasing data capacity.
+However, the future looks promising for this segment in view of the country’s connection to global internet network largely supplied by these submarine cables.

 The growth of e-services and cloud computing has fueled the demand for data services, simultaneously creating the need for more reliable and high-quality broadband from service providers.
 The enterprise application software (EAS) market is currently dominated by products from Asia and Europe, with some imports from the United States, but the market segment for high quality products remains largely available.